xpenatan/xJolt/README.md

 ¹: Only need if you want to build from source.

-To try the samples with your build, change `LibExt.exampleUseRepoLibs` to false in `Dependencies.kt` to use the local Jolt source code instead of the remote repository.
+To try the samples with your build, change `LibExt.exampleUseRepoLibs` to false in `Dependencies.kt`.
+This will allow you to use the local Jolt source code instead of the remote repository.

 ## How to run the samples
 - Clone the repository